Inertial evolution of non-linear viscoelastic solids in the face of (self-)collision: Proof of the main theorem

 We remark here that the parameter $h$ is only introduced in order to apply the theory developed in \Cref{Aux-sec} and that in the absence of the inertial term we no longer require to consider a time-delayed problem in subintervals of length $h$, but rather we directly study the problem on the entire interval $[0, T]$.
 Since

 by Young's inequality we obtain that

 where $C$ only depends on $E(\eta_0), f$, and $K_R$.
 The rest of the proof follows the same strategy as that of \Cref{main-thm-VI}.
-However, the argument presented in Steps 4 through 6 can be simplified by formally substituting $\rho = 0$.
-Hence, we omit the details. \end{proof}
+However, the argument presented in Steps 4 through 6 can be simplified by formally substituting $\rho = 0$, which in particular allows to ignore any difficulties involving the inertia-term and use $L^2$ in time bounds there.
+Thus, we omit the details. \end{proof}

+\begin{rmk} In the preprint version of this article we claimed that also in the inertial case the contact force is square-integrable in time, i.e.\@ $\sigma \in L^2_{w^*}([0,T];M(\partial Q))$.
+However, while revising for publication, we realized that there was an incorrect estimate in the respective proof.
+While this does not affect our conclusions for the quasistatic regime (see \Cref{KR-recovery}), for the inertial problem we can only guarantee that $\sigma$ is a measure without any concentration in time.
+Nevertheless we still conjecture that our original bounds will end up being correct.

+Looking at the proof of \Cref{main-thm-VI}, in particular at Step 4, we have good $L^2$-in-time bounds on almost all of the terms involved.
+This, together with the weak equation itself, means that the only way for $\sigma$ to have a non square-integrable part is if it is cancelled by a similar (but opposite) contribution coming from the inertial term.
+Additionally, this contribution will have to happen at the boundary and in normal direction, as this is where the contact force is supported and pointed.

+It now stands to reason that such a concentration in $\partial_{tt} \eta$ can only happen precisely at the instant of collision, since once two parts of the solid are in touch their behavior in normal direction will be similar to that of a single solid.
+But since locally those instances are naturally isolated in time, the proven absence of concentrations implies that these should not give any meaningful contribution.
+We were however unable to prove this rigorously. \end{rmk}